 - RULES AND BYELAWS – regulating the behavior of anglers at Association water and events.

 - The business of the Association shall be conducted by a Committee (hereinafter called the Committee) of seven senior members including the Treasurer, Secretary, Fisheries Officer and the Match Secretary.
 All shall be elected, in rotation, at an Annual General Meeting to serve for three years.
-The Committee shall elect a Chairman and Vice Chairman from its members and shall appoint a President, and Hon.
-Life Members.
+The Committee shall elect a Chairman and Vice Chairman from its members.
 No member of the Association shall be elected or appointed as above unless he has been a member for the three immediately preceding years.
 Three members of the Committee shall form a quorum.
 Auditor(s) shall be chosen by the Committee.